-There are tiny red/black bugs crawling all over my house.
+What are these tiny red and black bugs crawling all over my house?

 Question: I live in Kansas City, and whenever it gets warm this winter, I have these tiny red/black bugs crawling all over my house, and they smear red when you touch them.
 They don’t seem to do any damage, but they are starting to show up inside now.
 I have had them sprayed before, but they seem to keep coming back every time it gets warm out.

 Answer: Probably what you have found are box elder bugs (Boisea trivittata).
 There are few other insects that have this coloration.
 The milkweed bug is similar, but they are found on flowers and not on trees, and they have orange markings.
 Box elder bugs are red and black.